HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 part_number: I
 chapter_number: 3
 title: Markup
-description: Markup chapter of the 2020 Web Almanac covering @@.
+description: Markup chapter of the 2020 Web Almanac covering general observations, the use of elements and attributes, as well as trivia and trends.
 authors: [j9t, catalinred, iandevlin]
 reviewers: [zcorpan, matuzo, bkardell]
 analysts: [tiggerito]